-Best Way to Clean Your Keurig Coffee Maker (Just Follow These Easy Steps)
+Best Way to Descale & Clean Your Keurig Coffee Maker – Follow These Easy Steps!

 The good news is, cleaning and descaling a Keurig is pretty EASY!

-My Keurig Elite gets used daily for brewing coffee and I try to remember to deep clean it at least a couple times a year.
+My Keurig Elite gets used daily for brewing coffee, and I try to remember to deep clean it at least a couple of times a year.

-Important Note: Keurig.com recommends purchasing their Keurig descaling solution as the very BEST method to clean the Keurig, but also lists these specific directions for descaling using white vinegar.
+Important Note: Keurig.com recommends purchasing their Keurig descaling solution as the very BEST method to clean the Keurig.
 The Keurig solution is odorless, so I can see that being a benefit if you are sensitive to the smell of vinegar.

-Follow these simple directions to descale and clean a Keurig using white vinegar:
+Follow these simple directions to descale and here is how to clean Keurig with vinegar:

 Step 1: Prep the Keurig for cleaning.

-Make sure the machine is off, no pods are in the chamber, and remove the filter from inside the water reservoir.
+Make sure the machine is off, and no pods are in the chamber.
+Remove the filter from inside the water reservoir.